localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 The hostname `localhost.localstack.cloud` maps to 127.0.0.1, i.e. your computer, and if you expose port 4566 from LocalStack then you should be able to connect.
 If not, you can use `localhost` or any domain name that refers to `localhost`.

-# Accessing LocalStack from a container LocalStack created
+# From a container LocalStack created

 {{< figure src="../images/4.png" width="400" >}}